BonaDrone/BaroSensor/README.md

 ### Arguments

+* `& pressure` references the address where the pressure value is to be stored.
 * `level` specifies the oversampling level of the sensor.
 Higher oversampling means higher accuracy but a slower reading.
 OSR_8192 is the default and gives highest accuracy, however a pressure reading